A GlobalGiving vetted Organization since 2015

 A progressive training and experience in psychosocial support and treatment skills open to all qualified local trainees in countries experiencing violent upheaval and a refugee crisis, and where the local population is unserved or significantly underserved.
 It prepares both professional and para-professional service providers to quickly provide a progressive range of direct treatment services, from lay emotional support, immediate care, and crisis stabilization, to more in-depth and longer term mental health treatments.

-An unprecedented practical training program provided to Jordanian medical schools, preparing local medical practitioners with skills that range from basic evaluation and interventions skills for general practitioners to higher level psychiatric specialty skills, in partnership with Common Bond Institute, Michigan State University Dept. of Psychiatry, International Humanistic Psychology Association, and Jordanian medical schools.
+A landmark practical training program provided to Jordanian medical schools, preparing local medical practitioners with skills that range from basic evaluation and interventions skills for general practitioners to higher level psychiatric specialty skills, in partnership with Common Bond Institute, Michigan State University Dept. of Psychiatry, International Humanistic Psychology Association, and Jordanian medical schools.

 Local Capacity Building in Jordan to Serve Psychosocial Needs